heatherliebe/MART-120_Homework/Week 12/readme.md

 Week 12.
 I had some help with week 11 code and I am finding it challenging to edit because it is too technical.
+I remade my game so it differs from week 11 a little bit.
+The HW said to use last weeks code, but I needed to remake it to understand it better.
+I am much happier with the end result and was able to edit for fun and creativity as desired!
+The only difference is, I didn't code the mouse click in the same way and it doesn't add an object with each click but adds an object where you click.

-This is my game that I made. simple move across the line and you win.
  Use the AWDS keys to move the player.
-When you click the mouse obstacles are added to the screen.
+When you click the mouse an obstacle is added to the screen.